tsheng0315/Tableau/Data Visualization and Communication with Tableau/Exercises Week 2.md

 4. Un-aggregate the data.
 5. Drag Dog IDs(grouped) at Filter shelf
 6. Excluding all of the data points in the group with extreme values.

+### Exercise 2
+Start addressing some of the questions in analysis plan:
+* make a recommendation to Dognition, to increase the number of tests customers complete.
+1. Identify the features of dogs/their owners that have correlated with increased completion scores in the past.

+(The 'dognition_data_aggregated_by_dogid' provides data about the total number of tests completed by each dog and/or human customer (as opposed to about each test completed).)

+Aim 1: Examine features of dogs that correlate with differences in the number of tests the dogs complete.

+1. Total Tests Completed: the total number of tests customers completed.
+2. The mean and median “ITI” : in minutes/hours for the tests each dog completed,
+3. Inter-test interval: time elapsed between the first and last tests each dog completed.

+Aim 2: Address how personalities and breed of dogs affect completion metrics
+1. Make visualizations with any of the variables described above, and Breed Type, Breed Group, Dimension variables.
+2. Try different combinations of dependent variables and independent variables in the Rows and Columns and/or Marks card.
+3. Types of Breeds & types of Personality.

+'Dimension' can only be assigned to dogs after they have completed the first 20 tests.